 Paul Lynam will not receive a salary increase in 2017.
 Neeraj Kapur's salary was increased to £400,000 with effect from 1 January 2017, reflecting Admission to the Main Market, his contribution to the business, his experience in his current role and the positioning of his salary compared to peers.

 Fees

-The table at the foot of this page sets out the Non-Executive Director fee structure effective from 1 January 2017:
+The following table sets out the Non-Executive Director fee structure effective from 1 January 2017: